datawire/ambassador-docs/docs/emissary/2.0/howtos/linkerd2.md

 Congratulations!
 You're successfully routing traffic to the QOTM application, the location of which is registered in Linkerd 2.
 The traffic to $productName$ is not TLS secured, but from $productName$ to the QOTM an automatic mTLS connection is being used.

 If you now [configure TLS termination](../../topics/running/tls) in $productName$, you have an end-to-end secured connection.

+## More information

+For more about $productName$'s integration with Linkerd, read the [service discovery configuration](../../topics/running/resolvers) documentation.